 For more information on how you can put an end to stress once and for all, especially if the people in your life are stressing you out, check out the course entitled, “How to Prevent Medical Conditions Caused By TOXIC People in Your Life (and Be Healthier!)“

 In-home nursing care has been available for decades to those unable to make the journey to their doctor’s office or clinic for daily or weekly care.
 Medication prepackaging, dressing changes, or follow-up visits after surgery, to help doctors manage chronic or acute illness, and end-of-life care are all services available to homebound patients by a registered nurse.
 A house call from your doctor was common before the 1950s but had become increasingly rare since that time.
 This is changing as more and more house calls are made by doctors and other advanced healthcare practitioners.
-These visits are expected to continue to expand into 2019 and beyond.
+These visits are expected to continue to expand in the future.

 Medicare, Medicaid, and private health insurance companies have increased their reimbursement to include home visits by healthcare practitioners offering financial incentives, and in some cases requiring these real-time assessments before homecare companies are paid for the care delivered.
 Face-to-face doctor, physician assistant, or nurse practitioner visits for assessments and re-certification of needs, help at-home patients manage their care when they are unable to travel to and from the office.